 Suffice it to say, this book hits exactly where it needs to.
 Zach and Ruben’s bandmates, Angel and Jon, are also beautifully rendered, with equally manifest emotional schemes.
 The plotting overall has a wickedly keen sense of pacing, letting tensions linger long enough to yield the perfect release when things finally get talked through.
 It’s a beautiful book, but an enthralling one, too: I was always loathe to stop reading and do something else, and always giddy to return.
 Sometimes If This Gets Out makes you want to scream about how much these kids deserve better.
 Luckily, it takes the time to give it to them, too.

-Thank you so much for reading?
-Have you read The Raven Boys?
-What did you think?
-I’d love to hear your thoughts in the comments below 💕
+Thank you so much for reading!
+Have you given this title a go?
+I’d love to hear anything and everything in the comments below 💕